 Empowering a sense of place in the downtown is critical and continuing to enhance transit services through Brampton Transit, Zum and Regional GO Service will help to achieve this.
-There are significant investments in higher-order transit planned in the downtown, including the extension of the Hazel McCallion (Hurontario-Main) Light Rail Transit (LRT), the Queen Street/Highway 7 Bus Rapid Transit (BRT), a new <a href="Downtown Transit Bus Terminal (Transit Hub), and enhanced GO Rail Service to facilitate two-way all-day GO Service along the Kitchener Line every 15 minutes.
+There are significant investments in higher-order transit planned in the downtown, including the extension of the Hazel McCallion (Hurontario-Main) Light Rail Transit (LRT), the Queen Street/Highway 7 Bus Rapid Transit (BRT), a new , and enhanced GO Rail Service to facilitate two-way all-day GO Service along the Kitchener Line every 15 minutes.